datacarpentry/image-processing/episodes/07-thresholding.md

 ~~~
 # blur and grayscale before thresholding
-blur = cv2.cvtColor(src = image, code = cv2.COLOR_BGR2GRAY)
+blur = skimage.color.rgb2gray(image)
-blur = cv2.GaussianBlur(src = blur,
+blur = skimage.filters.gaussian(blur, sigma=k)
-    ksize = (k, k),
-    sigmaX = 0)
 ~~~
 {: .python}

 First, we convert the
-image to grayscale and then blur it, using the `cv2.GaussianBlur()` function we learned about in the [Blurring]({{ page.root }}/06-blurring/) episode.
-The image passed into the thresholding function must be grayscale.
+image to grayscale and then blur it, using the `skimage.filter.gaussian()` function we learned about in the [Blurring]({{ page.root }}/06-blurring/) episode.
+We convert the input image to grayscale for easier thresholding.

-The fixed-level thresholding is performed with the `cv2.threshold()` function call.
+The fixed-level thresholding is performed using numpy comparison operators.

 ~~~
 # perform inverse binary thresholding
-(t, maskLayer) = cv2.threshold(src = blur,
-    thresh = t,
-    maxval = 255,
-    type = cv2.THRESH_BINARY_INV)
+mask = blur < t
 ~~~
 {: .python}

-We pass in four parameters.
-The first, `blur`, is our blurred grayscale version of the image.
-Next is our threshold value `t`.
-The third parameter is the value to be used for pixels that are turned on during the thresholding, 255.
-Finally, we pass in a constant telling the function what kind of thresholding to apply, `cv2.THRESH_BINARY_INV`.
-This instructs the function to turn on pixels with color values below the threshold value T and turn off pixels with color values above T.

-The function returns a tuple of two items: the value used for `t` and a new, two-dimensional NumPy array representing the binary image created by the thresholding operation.
-You may be wondering why the function returns `t`, since we passed the value in.
-There are other ways of using the `cv2.threshold()` function in which the threshold value is calculated automatically.
-For now, just focus on the binary image created by the function, `maskLayer`.
+Here, we want to turn "on" all pixels which have values smaller than the threshold, so we use the `less operator <` to compare the blurred image `blur` to the threshold `t`.
+The operator reurns a binary image, that we capture in the variable `mask`.

-Since `maskLayer` is a binary image, it has only one color channel, and each value in the corresponding NumPy array is either 0 or 255.
+It has only one channel, and each of its values is either 0 or 1.
 Here is a visualization of the binary image created by the thresholding operation.
 The program used parameters of k = 7 and T = 210 to produce this image.
 You can see that the areas where the shapes were in the original area are now white,